 What is a country club?

-Ever sat down as asked yourself, ‘what is a country club?’
+Have you ever sat down as asked yourself, ‘what is a country club?’
 Well, we are here to help you out.

 Country Clubs are usually devoted to social, recreational, and entertainment events.
 It is common for a country club or private club to also include a golf course.
 In fact, most country clubs are also golf clubs.
 Some private clubs chose to honor the name of ‘country club’, while clubs more centered around golf will prefer to be called, ‘golf clubs’.
 Country clubs will generally offer more than just golf.
 Further, most country clubs also include other recreational sports including tennis, swimming, racquetball, and/or bocce ball.
 It is extremely common for private clubs to have their own competitive (and recreational) swim or tennis teams.
 Country clubs are able to host competitive tournaments, round-robins, or social sporting events.
 Most clubs also include dining options for members.
 Options include a fine dining area and a more casual or even outdoor bar and seating area or grill.